-- You can also get to the report from the Group Screening Report.
-Accessing the report this way will allow you to see a grade level view of the report at one school.
+- You can also get the report from the Group Screening Report.
+Accessing the report this way will allow you to see a grade-level view of the report at one school.

 The Group Growth Report provides an analysis of growth for a selected assessment, over a selected interval.
 The starting interval is always your district's first Default Screening Period, set by your District Manager or Master Account Administrator.
 You can see growth data from Fall to any other period in your school year.
 Typically, this would be Fall to Winter, and Fall to Spring, but your district may have additional periods.
 The Group Growth Report uses scores from tests taken at any point during the period, not just during the screening window.
 Reports are available for any school year with testing data.

 Take a look at the district-level report.
 We'll get into the detail of it below.

 1. BREAD CRUMBS.
 The report will show you the level you are currently looking at.
 To navigate back up to a previous level, click the appropriate link.

 2 DEMOGRAPHIC OPTIONS.
 If your district has been providing demographic information on your students, you will be able to filter the report demographically.
 NOTE: This filtering only changes which students or groups are displayed in the report, it does not recalculate growth rates or percentiles.
 To clear the demographic options, select All Students and click OK.

 3 & 4.
 START and END INTERVAL.
 The interval determines the time span included in the growth report.
 The interval start is always Fall but may be any year that has test data in it.
 Once you have selected your start period, that year's remaining periods will become available for the interval end.
 All data displayed in the report will be based on this selected interval.
 Note: If your school year does not have Fall scores, no data will be displayed.